-Disability services social work promotes the ability of disabled persons to cope on their own and seeks to diminish restrictions and obstacles caused by the disability.
+Disability services social work promotes the ability of disabled persons to manage themselves and seeks to reduce restrictions and obstacles caused by the disability.

 The objective of the services is to enable disabled persons to live alone and independently in their own dwellings without a need of constant institutional care.
 Available services help to improve the functionality of the dwellings for their disabled residents.

-The requirement for the provision of personal assistance is that the disabled person can express what they want to do and for what activities they want assistance.
-The disabled person must also be able to control any assistance situation.
+The requirement for the provision of personal assistance is that the disabled person can express what they want to do and for what activities they would like assistance.
+They must also be able to control any assistance situation.

 Mobility-related services: Mobility training for the visually impaired.

-Short-term care is meant to help carers – people caring at home for a disabled, ailing or weakened family member or loved one – to maintain their strength.
-Short-term care for care receivers is provided at disability group homes, in family care and at institutions.
+Short-term care is meant to help caregivers—people caring at home for a disabled, ailing or weakened family member or loved one, to maintain their strength.
+Short-term care for care recipients is provided at disability group homes, in family care and at institutions.